AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 Further updates will follow.

+# Updates:

-# Npdate 23.07.19: Version 0.2 fixes the full AIS meaasge forwarding issue.
-I'm now using the GetMessage function from MNEA0183 library.
+23.07.19: Version 0.2 fixes the full AIS message forwarding issue.
+I'm now using the GetMessage function from the MNEA0183 library.